Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/ActionBindings.md

 ### Initial state check

 After an Action is [enabled](xref:UnityEngine.InputSystem.InputAction.enabled), it will start reacting to input as it comes in.
-However, at the time the Action is enabled, one or more of the Controls that are [bound](xref:UnityEngine.InputSystem.InputAction.controls) to an action may already have a non-default state at that point. x
+However, at the time the Action is enabled, one or more of the Controls that are [bound](xref:UnityEngine.InputSystem.InputAction.controls) to an action may already have a non-default state at that point.

 Using what is referred to as an "initial state check", an Action can be made to respond to such a non-default state as if the state change happened *after* the Action was enabled.
 The way this works is that in the first input [update](xref:UnityEngine.InputSystem.InputSystem.Update*) after the Action was enabled, all its bound controls are checked in turn.
 If any of them has a non-default state, the Action responds right away.

 This check is implicitly enabled for [Value](xref:input-system-responding#value) actions.
 If, for example, you have a `Move` Action bound to the left stick on the gamepad and the stick is already pushed in a direction when `Move` is enabled, the character will immediately start walking.

 By default, [Button](xref:input-system-responding#button) and [Pass-Through](xref:input-system-responding#pass-through) type Actions, do not perform this check.
 A button that is pressed when its respective Action is enabled first needs to be released and then pressed again for it to trigger the Action.

-However, you can manually enable initial state checks on these types of Actions using the checkbox in the editor:
+However, you can manually enable initial state checks on these types of Actions using the checkbox in the Editor:

 ![The Initial State Check setting appears with a checkmark under the Pass Through action on the Action panel.](./Images/InitialStateCheck.png){width="486" height="116"}